Krishnammal Jagannathan: Land to the landless

-Land for Tillers' Freedom (LATFI)
+Land for Tillers' Freedom (LAFTI)

 Jagannathan founded Land for Tillers' Freedom in 1981 with her husband.
 The purpose of the organisation was to bring "the landlords and landless poor to the negotiating table, obtain loans to enable the landless to buy land at reasonable price and then to help them work it cooperatively, so that the loans could be repaid".
 Although the initial response was lukewarm with banks unwilling to lend and the high rates of stamp duty, Jagannathan managed to go on with the cause.
 By 2007, through LAFTI, she had transferred 13000 acre to about 13,000 families.
 Through LAFTI, she also conducted workshops to allow people, during the nonagricultural season, to support themselves through entrepreneurial efforts like mat weaving, tailoring, plumbing, carpentry, masonry, computer education and electronics.
 LAFTI would gain such popularity that later even the Government of India would implement LAFTI's approach to increase the peaceful transfer of land.